 Unfortunately when we visited the beach at Vivonne Bay the sand was soggy and wet from the earlier rain and a cold wind was blowing off the sea, but it still looked beautiful.
 It just wasn’t beach weather.

 We had an early dinner at the cute Vivonne Bay General Store.
-The Whiting burger was delicious and a cheap way to try some local seafood.
+Their famous whiting burger was delicious and it’s a cheap way to try some local seafood.

 Cultural Attractions of Kangaroo Island